sailor-sh/CK-X/kubelingo/INTEGRATION.md

 3) Use In Web App
 - Open the CK-X UI.
 The new lab should appear in the assessments list.
   - Select the lab, start the exam, and wait for environment `READY`.
-- Answer the question and trigger evaluation; results and scoring appear as usual.
+  - Answer the question and trigger evaluation; four distinct criteria will be shown and scored.

 4) E2E Test Plan
 - Unit-level (local):